Claualvarez/ECCB2020/Introduction.md

 _______
-## Exercise 2

-Retrieving structural data
+## Exercise 2: Retrieving structural data from PDB

 Goal: Download atomic coordinate files from the PDB.